-Covering both restoration of existing books and the creation of new bindings, this course is equally suitable for beginners and those with previous experience, since tuition is given according to individual needs.
+Join expert Mark Cockram for this bookbinding for beginners and improvers course.
+This course covers both restoration of existing books and the creation of new bindings.
+This course is equally suitable for beginners and those with previous experience, since tuition is given according to individual needs.

 The course emphasises the traditional skills and techniques of hand binding and helps you develop a deeper insight into this rewarding craft.